ricoschulte/go-myapps-clockbot/README.md

         interval in seconds to update the user presence (default "1s") -password string
-        the Password of the myApps account
+        the Password of the myApps account -sessionfile string
+        the filename used to store the session. can conaint '%s' as placeholder for the accountname. (default "myapps_session_%s.json")
   -timezone string
         the timezone to use to show the date & time. if not set UTC is used -useragent string